 When true, x3270 will create a window to monitor data stream and event traces.
 When false, no monitor window will be created (and the value of none for x3270.traceFile will be considered invalid).Name: x3270.unlockDelay

 When x3270 sends the host an AID (the Enter, Clear, PF or PA actions), it locks the keyboard until the host sends a reply to unlock it.
 Some hosts unlock the keyboard before they are actually finished processing the command, which can cause scripts to malfunction subtly.
 To avoid this, x3270 implements a hack to briefly delay actually unlocking the keyboard.
-When x3270.unlockDelay is true, the keyboard unlock will be delayed for x3270.unlockDelayMs milliseconds.
-Setting it to false removes this delay, except when executing a macro.Name: x3270.unlockDelayMs
+When x3270.unlockDelay is true (the default), the keyboard unlock will be delayed for x3270.unlockDelayMs milliseconds.
+Setting it to false removes this delay.Name: x3270.unlockDelayMs

 Overrides the default value for the unlock delay (the delay between the host unlocking the keyboard and x3270 actually performing the unlock).
 The value is in milliseconds; use 0 to turn off the delay completely, including for macros.Name: x3270.useCursorColor

 If false, the cursor will be drawn using the same color as the text behind it.
 If true, on color X11 displays the cursor will be drawn with the color specified by x3270.cursorColor.Name: x3270.user